-This garrison town was built with Conwy Castle in the 1280s to give Edward I an English toehold in Wales.
-As there were no real cities in 13th-century Wales, this was an English town, planted with settlers for the king's political purposes.
+The town started life as a military outpost for English king Edward I, who had the town and its castle built in the 1280s: As there were no real cities in 13th-century Wales, this was an English town, planted with settlers in a then-hostile land for the king's political purposes.
 What's left today are the best medieval walls in Britain surrounding a humble town and crowned by the bleak and barren hulk of a castle that was awesome in its day — and still is.

 You can easily get a sense of Conwy's core in a one-hour stroll, starting at the main square and walking a portion of its ramparts.
-Make sure to get a good look from outside the walls as well — best appreciated along what's now called Town Ditch Road, which was once the dry moat that served as the town's first line of defense.
-Within the walls, you'll pass some half-timbered houses, an art academy that's free to visit, and an enjoyable slice-of-Welsh-life scene along its High Street: tearooms, a bakery, butcher, newsstand, and old timers.
+It's worth venturing beyond them to get a good look from outside the walls, too — best appreciated along what's now called Town Ditch Road, which was once the dry moat that served as the town's first line of defense.
+A walk through the heart of town takes you past some half-timbered houses, an art academy that's free to visit, and an enjoyable slice-of-Welsh-life scene along Conwy's High Street: tearooms, a bakery, butcher, newsstand, and old timers.

 Sitting lonely in the town center is St. Mary's Parish Church, the centerpiece of a Cistercian abbey that stood here a hundred years before the town or castle.
 Popular here because they were French and not English, the Cistercians taught locals farming and mussel-gathering techniques.
 When Edward took over he moved the monks 12 miles upstream, but kept the church for his town.
 The churchyard has plenty of noteworthy tombstones, many of which look new, despite being hundreds of years old — because pure slate weathers even better than marble.

-Don't leave the waterfront without a photo of the Smallest House in Great Britain (72 inches wide, 122 inches high, and worth the small admission fee to visit inside).
+The waterfront also offers a chance to see the Smallest House in Great Britain (72 inches wide, 122 inches high, and worth the wee admission fee to visit inside).